svmnotn/serial-logger/README.md

 --buffer-size: How large to make the `line` buffer, this should roughly match to the maximum amount output by a single printf, not the size of a single line - Default: 100000
 --windows-line-ending: if this is present, when sending through the serial port it will interpret newlines as '\r\n' instead of just '\n' - Default off
 --log: The path to a log file - Optional
+--silent: Don't write output to stdout - Optional

---port: Will be used instead of the positional argument if defined
+--port: Will be used instead of the positional argument if defined, should just be the serial port's serial number.
 ```